Doctor Doom: 1969-1978

-1980s–1990s

-In 1976, Marvel and DC Comics collaborated on Superman vs. the Amazing Spider-Man, and seeking to replicate that success the two companies again teamed the characters in Superman and Spider-Man in 1981.
+1980s and 1990s

+In What If? #22 (August 1980), written by Don Glut and illustrated by Fred Kida, Victor von Doom listens to Reed Richards' warning regarding the calculation error in his machine.
+In this alternate timeline, Doom avoids disfigurement, rescues his mother's soul from Hell, becomes ruler of Latveria, and marries Valeria.
+When the demon Mephisto later holds Latveria hostage and demands a single sacrifice, Doom chooses to sacrifice Valeria rather than himself.

+Doctor Doom appeared as the main antagonist in the second Marvel/DC crossover, Superman and Spider-Man, in 1981.
 Marvel editor-in-chief Jim Shooter co-wrote the story with Marv Wolfman, and recalled choosing Victor von Doom based on his iconic status: "I figured I needed the heaviest-duty bad guy we had to offer — Doctor Doom.
 Their greatest hero against our greatest villain."

+In August 1981, he appeared in Iron Man, where Stark thwarted Doom's time-travelling plan to enlist Morgan le Fay to defeat King Arthur's forces with an army of revived warriors.
+Stranded in the past due to this interference, Doom vowed revenge, but he had to postpone it to return to the present day.

-In 1981 John Byrne began his six-year run writing and illustrating Fantastic Four, sparking a "second golden age" for the title but also attempting to "turn the clock back [...] get back and see fresh what it was that made the book great at its inception."
-Doctor Doom made his first appearance under Byrne's tenure with issue #236.
+With issue #232 (March 1981) John Byrne began his six-year run writing and illustrating Fantastic Four, sparking a "second golden age" for the title but also attempting to "turn the clock back [...] get back and see fresh what it was that made the book great at its inception."
+Doctor Doom made his first appearance under Byrne's tenure with issue #236 (November 1981).
 Whereas Kirby had intimated that Doom's disfigurement was more a figment of Victor's vain personality, Byrne decided that Doom's face was truly ravaged: only Doom's own robot slaves are allowed to see the monarch without his helmet.
 Byrne emphasized other aspects of Doom's personality; despite his ruthless nature, Victor von Doom is a man of honor.
-Returning to Latveria after being temporarily deposed, Doctor Doom abandons a scheme to wrest mystical secrets from Doctor Strange to oversee his land's reconstruction.
-Despite a tempestuous temper, Doom occasionally shows warmth and empathy to others; he tries to free his mother from Mephisto and treats Kristoff Vernard like his own son.
-Byrne gave further detail regarding Doom's scarring: Byrne introduced the idea that the accident at Empire State University only left Victor with a small scar that was exaggerated into a more disfiguring accident by Doom's own arrogance—by donning his newly forged face mask before it had fully cooled, he caused massive irreparable damage.